MrTwinkleSharma/Conception-Hackathon/README.md

 ## Acknowledgments

-* Inspiration : I am a executive member of Robotics Club and IEEE student Branch where our team orgainzes many events, workhshop, seminar/webinar etc and recently our club organized a event named when first time i used the Hard Coded version of this python script using pillow and zip library to automate the certificate for filling serial numbers.
-That's why i thought to extend this idea to generalize it so that it can be used for wide purpose.
+* Inspiration : I am a executive member of Robotics Club and IEEE student Branch where our team orgainzes many events, workhshop, seminar/webinar etc and recently our club organized a event, when first time i used the Hard Coded version of this python script with pillow and zip library to automate the certificates for filling serial numbers.
+That's why i thought to extend this idea with generalize so that it can be used for a wide purpose.